jacobgil/vit-explain/Readme.md

 - Gradient Attention Rollout for class specific explainability.
 *This is our attempt to further build upon and improve Attention Rollout.*

-- TBD Attention flow is work un progress.
+- TBD Attention flow is work in progress.

 Includes some tweaks and tricks to get it working:
 - Different Attention Head fusion methods,